Effect of detailed information in Minority Game: Optimality of 2-day memory and enhanced efficiency due to random exogenous data: Introduction

-The purpose of the present Letter is to show that the class of strategies where the agents use exact information about the past attendance in A to make a binary decision, which was overlooked earlier because of its \textquotedblleft undesirable\textquotedblright\; properties, in fact helps the agents to self-organize to an efficient state just as in CZMG, but with notable differences.
-We show that unlike CZMG, in which the optimal memory length $m_c$ increases with $N$ ($m_c \sim \log N$), here the optimal memory length is always $2$. i.e., regardless of the number of agents, they self-organize into an efficient state when they remember the attendance in the restaurants for two previous rounds.
-This is in contrast to CZMG, where for $m << m_c$ the global efficiency and average payoff of agents are extremely low.
-In our model, even for $m=1$, the agents perform well when their number is only a few hundreds.
-For $m>2$, the efficiency approaches the random choice value as $N$ is increased.
-An intriguing result is that providing the agents with a random $m=1$ fake history results in a better efficiency than real histories of any length.
-Thus, random false information that is commonly provided to all the agents helps them to self-organize better, compared to true information.
 The strategy set in which exact information about the attendance gets mapped to binary decision is also important from a practical point of view.
 It is conceivable that there are many situations in which an agent not only knows whether she was on the minority side or not, but also how crowded it was relative to the comfort level.
-In the language of financial markets, in whose context CZMG is mostly discussed \cite{challet_2005}, this means that traders know how many sellers or buyers were there on each round.
-A minority game in which rational and homogeneous agents use such information has been discussed in Ref.~\cite{dhar_2011,sasidevan_2014}.
+In the language of financial markets, in whose context CZMG is mostly discussed \cite{challet_2005_1}, this means that traders know how many sellers or buyers were there on each round.
+A minority game in which rational and homogeneous agents (as opposed to inductive and heterogeneous agents in CZMG) use such information has been discussed in Ref.~\cite{dhar_2011,sasidevan_2014} (Also see Ref.\cite{reents_2001, biswas_2012,achakraborti}) where such agents can self-organize to a state with maximum possible global efficiency.

+In this work, we show that the class of strategies where the agents use exact information about the past attendance in A to make a binary decision, which was overlooked earlier because of its \textquotedblleft undesirable\textquotedblright\; properties, in fact helps the agents to self-organize to an efficient state just as in CZMG, but with notable differences.
+We show that when the agents in MG use the exact attendance in A (or B) as the information to predict the future minority side, for large enough system size, their optimal memory-length is 2 independent of $N$.
+With the information being the attendance in side A, even for $m=1$, the agents perform well when their number is only a few hundreds.
+For $m>2$, the efficiency approaches the random choice value as $N$ increases.
+An intriguing result for the MG with detailed information is that providing the agents with uniformly sampled random $m=1$ exogenous information results in a better efficiency than endogenous information with any value of $m$.
+Thus, random exogenous information that is commonly provided to all the agents helps them to self-organize better.
+These results are in stark contrast to the conventional MG with binary information where the optimum memory length increases with system size and the global efficiency remains unchanged or decreases with random exogenous information.